Outbuilding Cost

 How Much to Build an Outbuilding?

 Deciding whether to go bespoke or opt for an off-the-shelf outbuilding depends on your budget.
-Custom-made designs are more expensive compared to off the shelf options.
+Custom-made designs are more expensive compared to off-the-shelf options, while DIY outbuilding kits are cheaper than those offered with an assembly service.

 Most suppliers expect you to sort out your groundworks and service connections.

 Working alongside a specialist provider is an advantage, as they can offer expert advice on planning and Building Regulations.
-Bespoke buildings will generally be 15%-20% more expensive due to the design time, engineering and other associated costs.
+Bespoke buildings will generally be 15% to 20% more expensive due to the design time, engineering and other associated costs.

 It depends on overall size, features and finish, but prices typically start from £300 per m², delivered, built and roofed.
 Still, the building can be as expensive as your vision and budget permits.